GrupEstructuraElectronicaSimetria/cosymlib/docs/introduction.rst

-The use of the overlap <Q|P> between two general objects Q and P allows the generalization of continuous symmetry and shape measures to more complex objects that cannot be simply described by a set of vertices such as matrices or functions.
+The use of the overlap <Q|P> between two general objects Q and P allows the generalization of continuous symmetry and shape measures to more complex objects that cannot be simply described by a set of vertices, such as matrices or functions.
 In this case the definition of the continuous symmetry measure is:

 .. image:: images/QCSM_eq.png